movestore/dynBrownianBridge/README.md

 `UD_contour:xx_xx_xx`: the shapefile of the contuors of all individuals

 `UD_ContourMap_color:xxxx_contours:xxx_xxx_xxx.png`: OpenStreetMap of your tracking area with the modelled utilisation probabilities as requested by the variable `conts`.
-The 0.999 contour is added for reference.

 `UD_ContourMap_per_Indv_contours:xxx_xxx_xx.pdf`: OpenStreetMap of your tracking area with the modelled utilisation probabilities for each individual track (`ID`, one map per track) as requested by the variable `conts`.
-The 0.999 contour is added for reference.

 ### Parameters
 `raster_resol`: Resolution/grid size of the raster in which to estimate the utilisation distribution.
 Unit metre.
 Defaults to 10000 m = 10 km.